"A bruised reed he will not break, and a dimly burning wick He will not extinguish." (Isaiah 42:3)

-The Hebrew children would often go down by the riverside to play where the reeds grew.
+The Hebrew children would often go to the riverside to play where the reeds grew.
 The reeds were useful for making flutes.
-The children would cut them down, hollow them out and make the flutes to play their little songs.
+The children would cut them down, hollow them out and make flutes to play their little songs.

-Bruised reeds in this verse are symbols of people.
-The word "bruised" is used to refer to disappointed, suffering, discouraged and less than perfect people.
+Bruised reeds are metaphors for people.
+The word "bruised" is used to refer to suffering, discouraged, broken people.

-We are all bruised reeds.
-We all experienced disappointment in ourselves and felt hurt and broken.
+We are all bruised reeds in one way or another.
+We all experienced disappointment in ourselves, were hurt and perhaps, almost broken.

 Why wouldn't Christ do the same thing with "bruised reed" people?